nhsengland/model-card/model_card_template.md

 **Alternative Methods Considered:**
 1. Option B
-2. Option C etc
+2. Option C etc.

 ### Training Methods:

-**Training Process:** Description of the model training process
+**Training Process:** Description of the model training process.

-**Hyperparameter Tuning:** Or rename this section to 'Fine Tuning'.
-Remove if not relevant
+**Hyperparameter/Fine Tuning:** _(optional)_ Detail any additional  processes to select appropriate hyperparameters or other types of fine tuning.

 ## Evaluation and Performance